pre-mRNA/mageck-vispr-fork/README.md

 We recommend to use the Python 3.4 variant.
 With miniconda installed, you can issue

-    conda install -c liulab vispr
+    conda install --channel bioconda vispr

-in a **terminal** to install or update VISPR with all dependencies.
+in a **terminal** to install or update VISPR with all dependencies using the [Bioconda channel](http://bioconda.github.io).
 If you are using an old version of MacOS X and the `conda` command is not available after installation of Miniconda, you have to change your shell to `bash`.
 To do this permanently, issue

     chsh -s /bin/bash